saasbook/ruql/README.md

 =================================

-This is a simple app (soon to be packaged as a gem) that takes a set of questions (a "quiz") written in RQL ("Ruby quiz language" or "Ruby question language" - a DSL embedded in Ruby), and produces one of several possible output formats.
+This is a simple app (soon to be packaged as a gem) that takes a set of questions (a "quiz") written in RuQL ("Ruby quiz language" or "Ruby question language" - a DSL embedded in Ruby), and produces one of several possible output formats.